mgba-emu/gbatek/index.md

-  "NUS Downloader" allows to download and decrypt system updates "DSi SRL Extract" allows to decrypt DSiware files (when copied to SD card) "TWLTool" decrypt/encrypt eMMC images (firmware downgrading, dsiware-hax)
+  "NUS Downloader" allows to download and decrypt system updates "DSi SRL Extract" allows to decrypt DSiware files (when copied to SD card) "TWLTool" decrypt/encrypt eMMC images (firmware downgrading, dsiware-hax) "TWLbf" and "bfCL" bruteforce Console ID or CID (or both) from eMMC images
 ```